-This second edition of Societe Generale Climate report demonstrates that all the commitments taken prior to 2020 have been met:
+This second edition of Societe Generale Climate report shows that all the commitments taken prior to 2020 have been met:

-- We have met our commitment to cut the GHG emissions per occupant of own operations, and to improve the energy performance per occupant of our buildings. - We have far exceeded our commitment to reduce the amount of credit granted to the thermal coal mining sector.
-We have also largely met our commitment to reduce share of thermal coal in our financed power mix. - We have met our commitment to raise EUR 100 billion of bonds, advisory and financing for the energy transition between 2016 and 2020.
+- We have met our commitment to cut the GHG emissions per occupant of own operations, and to improve the energy performance per occupant of our buildings. - We have exceeded our commitment to reduce the financing granted to the thermal coal mining sector and to reduce share of thermal coal in our financed power mix. - We have met our commitment to raise EUR 100 billion of bonds, advisory and financing for the energy transition between 2016 and 2020.

-Post 2020, Societe Generale is taking new commitments to align its credit portfolios with the goals of the Paris Agreement by:
+Post 2020, Societe Generale is taking new commitments to align its portfolios with the goals of the Paris Agreement:

-- We committed to phase out thermal coal extraction and power financing by 2030 in the EU and OECD countries, and by 2040 for the rest of the world. - The Bank has also pledged to raise EUR 120 billion to support the energy transition between 2019 and 2023, in the form of EUR 100 billion in sustainable bonds and EUR 20 billion for renewable energies, in the form of advisory and financing.
+- We commit to phase out thermal coal extraction and power financing by 2030 in the EU and OECD countries, and by 2040 for the rest of the world, which is more ambitious than the IEA SDS coal production trend. - We commit to reduce our upstream oil&gas portfolio by 10% by 2025, which is more ambitious than the IEA SDS oil&gas production trend.
+As a first step towards meeting this target, the Group will cease to provide financing to the onshore upstream oil&gas in the US. - We commit to reduce the average emission intensity of our power portfolio by 18% in 2025 from 2019 (from 260 gCo2/kWh in 2019 to 212 gCo2/kWh in 2025 and 63 gCo2/kWh in 2040). - The Bank has also pledged to raise EUR 120 billion to support the energy transition between 2019 and 2023, in the form of EUR 100 billion in sustainable bonds and EUR 20 billion for renewable energies, in the form of advisory and financing.